Open Government Products

 This also means that we deprioritise things like a customised admin view, ability for officers to self-service, ability to make refunds, accept other payment types, payments in bulk, integrations with internal systems etc. As most of the refunds/finance tracking and audit can be handled in Stripe admin out of the box and others are less critical at this juncture (e.g. integration) compared to the base experience.

 Collecting payments online require building trust.
 How does the payer know this link is from the government?
-How do we make sure that travellers, citizens and companies who sees the payment links, trust it to make payments of thousands of dollars?
+How do we make sure that travellers, citizens and companies who see the payment links, trust it to make payments of thousands of dollars?

 We achieved this by making sure that